Asus' new phone is the best way to play games on Android

 But don't get me wrong, you don't need the fan and X mode to use this phone in everyday tasks.
 The phone opens apps lighting fast, even big ones like the camera.
 Android animations are peppy and appear smooth.
 There's no lag when processing and saving photos.

 I ran GeekBench 4 when I first got the ROG without the fan and X mode enabled and got a single-core score of 1,413 and a multi-core score of 5,592.
 Then I ran it again with the fan attached and X mode turned on and got 2,556 for single-core and 8,445 for multi-core.
-That ranks it up there with the Razer Phone 2, Galaxy Note 9 ($1,000 at Amazon) and OnePlus 6 ($529 at Amazon) as one of the fastest current Android phones.
+That ranks it up there with the Razer Phone 2, Galaxy Note 9 and OnePlus 6 as one of the fastest current Android phones.

-However, Apple's iPhone XS ($1,318 at Amazon Marketplace) is in another league in terms of raw processing power and performance -- and it doesn't require a detachable fan.
+However, Apple's iPhone XS is in another league in terms of raw processing power and performance -- and it doesn't require a detachable fan.
 Check out the results of our performance tests below.

 Camera and battery life